mfem/containers/README.md

 - You can find pre-built images in the right sidebar under `Packages`.

-- Instructions how to use these containers locally can be found in this [page](mfem.org/tutorial/docker) of the MFEM website.
+- Instructions how to use these containers locally can be found in the [Docker page](https://mfem.org/tutorial/docker) of the MFEM website.

 - You can also use them to setup your own cloud MFEM development environment.
 See this [AWS script](developer/user-data.sh).